Vinayrajavel/Techboy/README.md

 # Techboy
-  in this portfolio can design to download my resume
+  In this portfolio can design to download my resume